qaistem1/SQL_Server_CIS_Benchmark_Auditing-Hardening/README.md

 # SQL Server 2014-2017 CIS Benchmark
 A python script to check how compliant is the 2014/2016 Microsoft SQL Server:

--It checks for all "Scored" controls
+-The auditing script checks for all "Scored" controls

--Saves the results in a text file

--Remediation and hardening will be added later  (:
+-The remediation scripts remediates all of the "Scored" controls

+# Notes regarding the remediation/hardening script:

+-Kerberos should be configured in order to use Windows Authentication -For the controls that require registry modification, path change might be required, also permissions should be given to edit registry